-Let’s take a look at a basic EIGRP configuration and the neighbor relationships that are formed.
+Let’s take a look at a basic EIGRP in networking configuration and the neighbor relationships that are formed.
 Correlate this router output to the diagram.
 The diagram will help you make sense of what’s happening here.

 Router1-Main#show run | section router eigrp router eigrp 1 network 10.100.0.0 0.0.0.255 network 10.100.1.0 0.0.0.255 network 10.100.2.0 0.0.0.255 network 10.100.3.0 0.0.0.255 network 192.168.1.0 0.0.0.3 network 192.168.2.0 0.0.0.3 Router1-Main#show ip eigrp neighbors EIGRP-IPv4 Neighbors for AS(1) H Address Interface Hold Uptime SRTT RTO Q Seq (sec) (ms) Cnt Num 1 192.168.2.2 Fa0/1 14 00:03:27 120 720 0 3 0 192.168.1.2 Fa0/0 11 00:04:14 82 492 0 5 Router1-Main# Router2-Remote1#show run | section router eigrp router eigrp 1 network 10.101.1.0 0.0.0.255 network 192.168.1.0 0.0.0.3 Router2-Remote1#show ip eigrp neighbors EIGRP-IPv4 Neighbors for AS(1) H Address Interface Hold Uptime SRTT RTO Q Seq (sec) (ms) Cnt Num 0 192.168.1.1 Fa0/0 11 00:03:35 101 606 0 7 Router2-Remote1# Router3-Remote2#show run | section router eigrp router eigrp 1 network 10.101.2.0 0.0.0.255 network 192.168.2.0 0.0.0.3 Router3-Remote2#show ip eigrp neighbors EIGRP-IPv4 Neighbors for AS(1) H Address Interface Hold Uptime SRTT RTO Q Seq (sec) (ms) Cnt Num 0 192.168.2.1 Fa0/0 12 00:02:42 132 792 0 8 Router3-Remote2#